Last Updated on 26th May 2023 by peppe8o

 Configure Your First Network Monitoring Task From GUI

-Nagios and NEMS doc pages are not very rich on how to configure monitoring services from GUI, while configuration from terminal are more detailed.
-But following example will explain hot to do it in the easier way.
+Nagios and NEMS doc pages are not very rich on how to configure monitoring services from GUI, while configuration from the terminal is more detailed.
+But the following example will explain how to do it in an easier way.

-I will setup a very simple monitoring task which will control my second Raspberry PI (which has IP address 192.168.1.91) only by pinging it.
+I will setup a very simple monitoring task which will control my second Raspberry PI (which has an IP address 192.168.1.85) only by pinging it.

 Define New Host

-From NEMS NConfig, on left menù, find “Hosts” row and click “Add” button near it.
+From NEMS NConfig, on left menù, find the “Hosts” row and click the “Add” button near it.

 - hostname: raspberrypi.local